avmon/avmon_proj/README.md

 ### <i class="fab fa-gitlab fa-fw" style="color:rgb(252,109,38); font-size:.150em" aria-hidden="true"></i>***Quadcopter***

 1- To train the quadcopter, you can use the (Trainning) folder.
-Please note that you need to use an optimization code to train the quadcopter multiple times as mentioned in the paper (AVMon).
+Please note that you may need to use an optimization method to train the quadcopter multiple times as mentioned in the paper (AVMon).

 2- To test the quadcopter, you can run the UKF.py file.